April 13, 2021

-So rather than letting recent events keep you and your community apart, here are 10 ways to bring your donors closer than ever and keep funds flowing toward your mission.
+Rather than letting recent events keep you and your community apart, there are many ways to bring your donors closer than ever and keep funds flowing toward your mission.

 Letting donors know your event is a no-go isn’t an easy task.
 To help turn a disappointing cancellation into an engaging invitation to connect in other ways, here’s a Mad-Libs style email template that enables you to pop event alternatives right into your update.

 Note: Consider spotlighting the ideas you plan to use in your event cancellation email, so event guests are immediately aware of other ways they can fund your cause and stay connected with your organization.
 We’ve provided some examples in the template below, but we encourage you to tailor your email to the ideas that work best for you and your donors.

 [EVENT NAME] is cancelled for the safety of our [NONPROFIT NAME] Community.

 Thank you for being a part of the [NONPROFIT NAME] Community.

 While it was a difficult decision, our team decided to cancel [EVENT NAME] which was scheduled for [DATE] at [TIME] because we care about your safety and wellbeing.

 Although we won’t be gathering in person, [NONPROFIT NAME] is offering [#] ways you can support our goal of raising funds for [EVENT BENEFICIARY] and join in on the fun from wherever you are.